Vatuu/silent-hill-decomp/docs/File Formats.md

 Some of these formats have been documented over the years, but a few still remain undocumented (or were only ever documented on long-closed-down websites).

-Since the goal of this project is a matching decompilation, understanding these file formats is essential, and can also help shape the decompilation process.
+Since the goal of this project is a matching decompilation, understanding these file formats is essential, and may also help shape the decompilation process.

 ### Data Files
 The table below summarizes each file format encountered so far, their known or suspected purposes, and any available documentation or parsing tools.